YottaDB/YDBDoc/ProgrammersGuide/commands.rst

 ZCOMpile
 ------------------------------

-The ZCOMPILE command invokes the YottaDB compiler from within the YottaDB run-time environment.
+The ZCOMPILE command invokes the YottaDB M compiler from within a YottaDB process.

-Within YottaDB itself, ZCOMPILE provides the functionality of the yottadb command, except for yottadb -direct.
+Within YottaDB itself, ZCOMPILE provides the functionality of the ``yottadb`` command as invoked to compile M routines.

 The format of the ZCOMPILE command is: